vilaJJ/flutter_simple-counter/README.md

 # flutter_simple-counter

-A simple counter, made on Flutter.
+A simple counter with minimum and maximum value to increased/decreased.